 Psychedelic rockers expand their progressive credentials and become an international sensation in the process

 The Yes Album was the band’s third effort, on which many of the experimental elements which had gone into their previous two records had finally come to fruition.
 “Yours Is No Disgrace” is the opener, and despite bearing more than a slight resemblance to the Bonanza theme (obviously someone in the group was a big fan of the TV series), it actually works.
-Now without wanting to offend anyone with what I’m about to say, the vocals do sound a lot like Crosby, Stills and Nash, in a “Judy Blue Eyes: Suite”/”Wooden Ships” sort of way.
-Which is isn’t surprising, considering that they had already covered songs written by David Crosby and Stephen Stills.
+Now without wanting to offend anyone, the vocals do sound a lot like Crosby, Stills and Nash, in a “Judy Blue Eyes: Suite”/”Wooden Ships” sort of way.
+Which isn’t surprising, considering that they had already covered songs written by David Crosby and Stephen Stills.

 New recruit Steve Howe (who had replaced Peter Banks) proves himself a valuable asset on “The Clap” (recorded live at the Lyceum Theatre), an acoustic showcase for the guitarist’s versatility, who knew his ragtime from his Hendrix, but it’s “Starship Trooper” where Howe and the group truly take off, in a style similar to later Genesis.
 The track is meticulously crafted from start to finish, including more of those exquisite CSN-like harmonies, and divided into three separate sections, “Life Seeker”, “Disillusion” and “Wurm”, giving it that epic feel.
 Jon Anderson and Chris Squire’s “I’ve Seen All Good People” is a sheer delight, and one of the best things here, full of three-part harmonies, guitar, woodwind, moog, and happy-hippie vibes throughout.
 The first half of the song, “Your Move”, was released as a single, and would break them in the US.